RED-RED-RED/project-aegis-shield/README.md

 | Real-world (5 dB noise, suburban) | 150–250m |
 | Post-calibration improvement | ~40% reduction |

+**Survey-in weight multiplier:** Nodes that have completed a GPS survey-in (`survey_complete = true`) receive a **3× weight** in the WLS solver.
+This reflects that their position is precisely known (sub-3m accuracy) rather than estimated from a live GPS fix.
+Deploy nodes with NEO-M9N receivers and allow the 10-minute survey-in to complete for best MLAT accuracy.

 The calibration utility fits `n` and `RSSI_REF` independently per node from a calibration flight, then writes `aegis-server/analysis/calibration.yaml` which the trilateration engine loads at startup.

 ---